 In the Innovation stage, we like to build off qualitative learnings by utilizing the Breakthrough Toolkit.
 With the Toolkit, we can analyze

 - Desired outcome importance and performance

 - Value for individual concept features

 We can identify customer segments based on how respondents address the exercises, and slice the learnings by these segments for more specific analysis.
 The outputs of the Breakthrough Toolkit analysis are a business case for the concept and design specifics for the product or service solution.

 Success is an Upward Journey

 Success needs to be ongoing and incorporate continuously improving your innovation.
 We create dashboards and other mechanisms for listening closely to your market.
 With this information, you can build a market-leading organization.
 Cycles of market learning make success sustainable and reinforce your competitive advantage.

 The definition of success is different for every client.
 Success metrics are determined by the objectives set in the Discovery stage.
 The Success stage is characterized by the transfer of the project learnings to our clients and verification that the initial criteria for success have been met.

 For some engagements, we establish intermediate metrics to track progress and identify potential failure modes before they can derail a process.
 In those cases, we plan how to bring the process back inline early on—without the pressure of an impending failure.

 Success is not a static state.
-Things change that can challenge what has been achieved.
-So monitoring changes in key metrics is critical.
-We define mechanisms for continuous improvement and identify what to measure to gauge ongoing performance.
-The build-out of a roles and responsibilities matrix—specific to your organization’s structure and culture—supports successful implementation, while at the same time feeding continuous improvement.
+Changes can challenge what has been achieved.
+So, monitoring changes in key metrics is critical.
+We define methods for continuous improvement and identify what to measure to gauge ongoing performance.
+The build-out of a “roles and responsibilities” matrix—specific to your organization’s structure and culture—supports successful implementation, while at the same time feeding continuous improvement.
 And often, enhancement of the organizational skillset is a recognizable by-product of success.